Eurydia/notes-on-clean-programming-language/content/Cleanpedia/Appendix A/StdReal.md

 # StdReal

-The `StdReal` module contains definitions for operations and functions relating to real number type.
+The `StdReal` module contains implementations for real number functions.

-When imported, this module allows for:
+When imported, it allows for:

 - real number arithmetic,
 - comparison between real numbers,
 - usage of trigonometric function,
-- property testing, and
+- usage of predicate functions, and
 - conversion to and from real number type.

 Visit [StdReal](https://cloogle.org/src/#base-stdenv/StdReal;icl;line=1) on Cloogle for source code of this module.